MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 console.log(multiply(29, 2)); // 58
 ```

 What do you think the "return" statement does?
-Also, the functions accept what we call "arguments" or "parameters".
+Also, the functions accept what we call "arguements" or "parameters".
 What are these?

 ## Assignment